-Click on a category to open the dropdown list to see the parameters.
+7. Click on a category to open the dropdown list to see the parameters, or use the search box to find the parameter.

-- 7. Press the desired parameter to assign it. - 8.
-Repeat steps 5 through 7 until you have entered all of the required parameters for the new fixture.
+8. Press the desired parameter to assign it or press [Enter] when the parameter is selected.

+9. Repeat steps 5 through 8 until you have entered all of the required parameters for the new fixture.